TeachinArt.com

 Contents of understanding porcelain

-• Introduction to porcelain clay.
+• Introduction to translucent porcelain.

-• How to make fired clay samples
+• How to make fired clay samples?

 • Trimming pinched porcelain and trimming tools for pinching